jessec/rocket-path/README.md

 Rocket-Path Library
 ===================

 A simple tree structure, written in Java, where each node can have a key, a value, and any number of child nodes.
-The tree can provide a structure to an application (or part of it) by binding together components (objects) working as a whole.
-Application uses the root node as the starting point for deliverying requests or actions to application objects.
-Therefore, the library is useful for applications where a path (e.g. HTTP request path) can be used for identifying a component.
-As an example, Rocket-Path can complement the Java Servlet API to simplify web app (component) development.

-The tree nodes of this library are immutable, serializable, and data within is totally accesible through getter methods.

-All-in-all, the library provides following:

-* a ``TreeNode`` class for constructing trees with provided keys and values;
-* two alternative/simplifying methods for constructing a tree;
-* default contracts for components capable of handling HTTP requests;
-* sample algorithms for HTTP-based applications;
-* a sample view factory for rendering HTTP responses.

-As a bonus, the library user gets an application structure that...
+This library also provides two additional methods to simplify construction of such trees.
+Finally, the library contains a ``TreePath`` class for representing paths to tree nodes and for tracking the current position in the path.
+All in all, the *Rocket-Path* library is small, light-weight, but helpful for constructing simple trees and navigating through them.

+Using tree structures for solving complicated tasks in an application has many benefits, including the following:

 * can evolve (scale) over time;
 * can be visualized;